Skip to main content

 How much does a coffee cart license cost in Michigan?

-The base annual fee is around $192.
+Local health departments set their own fees, commonly $135 to $250 per year.
 Add commissary rent ($250 to $600 per month in metros), plan review ($75 to $200 one-time), and Food Protection Manager certification.

 How long does the Michigan licensing process take?